laravel/vite-plugin/UPGRADE.md

 The following command will update `laravel-vite-plugin` and `vite` only:

 ```
-npm install vite@^5.0.0 laravel-vite-plugin@^1.x
+npm install vite@^5.0.0 laravel-vite-plugin@^1.0.0
 ```

-You should also check the upgrade guide and changelogs for any packages you update.
-The [`vite` migrations guide](https://vitejs.dev/guide/migration.html) is available on their website.
+You should also check the upgrade guide and changelogs for any packages you update, including [Vite's migrations guide](https://vitejs.dev/guide/migration.html).

 2. Ensure your `package.json` contains `"type": "module"`.